surrsurus/edgequest/README.md

 ## Download

 You can download the latest master [here](https://github.com/TriangularEgg/edgequest/archive/master.zip) or just click the `Download Zip` button at the top of the page.
-The master release should be stable enough to play, but becomes outdated fairly quickly, do use the `download-master` script in the scripts folder to download the latest master.
+The master release should be stable enough to play, but becomes outdated fairly quickly, so please use the `download-master` script in the scripts folder to download the latest master.

 If you want more stability, download the latest release [here](https://github.com/TriangularEgg/edgequest/releases)

-If you want bleeding edge development, download the testing branch [here](https://github.com/TriangularEgg/edgequest/archive/testing.zip) Note that this version is extremely prone to bugs.
+If you want bleeding edge development, download the testing branch [here](https://github.com/TriangularEgg/edgequest/archive/testing.zip).
+Note that this version is extremely prone to bugs.

 ## Run Edgequest